alissonperez/deepicker/README.md

         }

         // Pay attention here, picker instance is with 'nextMovie' context,
-        // so, when we call "pick" method it knows exactally what needs to cut
+        // so, when we call "pick" method it knows exactly what needs to cut out
         // or not.
         return picker.pick(movie)
     },